 Royal Game of Ur

-The Royal Game of Ur is an ancient game represented by two game boards found in the Royal Tombs of Ur in Iraq and date from before 2600 BC.
-The rules of the game, are known based on the discovery of clay cuneiform tablets from Babylonian dating from 177–176 BC.
+The Royal Game of Ur is an ancient game represented by two game boards found in the Royal Tombs of Ur in Iraq and date from before 2,600 BC.
+The rules of the game are known based on the discovery of clay cuneiform tablets from Babylonian dating from 177–176 BC.
 The rules show that it was a form of a racing game like the present-day backgammon.

 The game is also known as the Game of Twenty Squares, and a graffiti version of the game was discovered on one of the human-headed winged bull gate sentinels from the palace of Sargon II (721–705 BC) indicating that soldiers or guards played the game during less busy periods at the palace gates.
 Similar games have also been discovered on other ancient sculptures, suggesting that this game had broad appeal and was not just for royalty.